Self-Managed Grist#

 ...

 This is optional.
-If you leave the variable unset, documents with custom widgets will still work fine, but you’ll need to enter a full URL when adding custom widgets rather than picking an option from a drop-down.
+If you leave the variable unset, documents with custom widgets will still work fine, but you’ll need to enter a full URL when adding custom widgets, rather than picking a widget from the gallery.

 You can make your own list of widgets available by forking github.com/gristlabs/grist-widget or by manually preparing a .json file on a public server in the same format as our manifest.json.